minjikoo3/dsci-100-final-project/README.md

 theme(text = element_text(size = 20))
 players_age_line

 Figure 3 shows how played hours vary across different genders, separately for the training and testing sets.
-We use boxplots because they effectively highlight the median, spread, and potential outliers in the data.
-By faceting by set (Train vs Test), we check whether the model has a balanced representation of each gender and their play behavior in both splits.
-This ensures that training and testing sets are comparable and that the model is not learning from a skewed or biased subset.
-If the distribution looked drastically different between the two, it would raise concerns about the reliability of model performance metrics.
+This figure presents bar plots comparing the mean standardized played hours for each gender in both the training and testing datasets.
+We chose bar plots here  to simplify interpretation and highlight average differences in gaming activity by gender.
+By visualizing the means across the two data subsets, we ensure that the training and testing sets are reasonably balanced and that no significant gender-based bias exists in terms of playtime.
+This step is essential before proceeding with modeling, as uneven representation or outlier-driven skew in training/testing data could influence model performance or interpretation.

 options(repr.plot.width = 8, repr.plot.height = 6)
 ggplot(players_combined, aes(x = gender, y = played_hours, fill = gender)) +